adndvlp/conclave/docs/14-session-management.md

 - **Auto compaction**: Triggered when message history exceeds model context
 - **Pruning**: Removes or summarizes oldest messages
 - **Summary injection**: Adds a compacted summary of what was removed

+### Team mode behavior (v1.0.3)

+Compaction is **disabled in team mode**.
+The debate engine handles per-model context via `buildThreadForModel()`, which truncates the debate thread to 25% of each model's context window.
+Team thread parts (`metadata: { team_thread: true }`) are preserved across compaction, ensuring previous debate context survives message pruning.
+Summary generation is also disabled for team-mode turns to avoid losing deliberation details.

 ## Key service files